 Consumers continue to demand electronic devices with increasing functionality, although quantum tunneling hinders further scaling.
 Smartphones and smartwatches already pack an amazing amount of functionality within these tiny devices.
-Rush PCB uses microvia technology, facilitating shrinking via structures and high-density interconnect to define routing in dense Printed Circuit Boards (PCBs), thereby packing even more functionality within small footprints.
+Rush PCB uses microvia technology, facilitating shrinking via structures and high-density interconnect to define routing in dense Printed Circuit Boards (PCBs).
+Thereby, it is packing even more functionality within small footprints.

-However, designers are under increasing pressure to decrease form factors further and pack even more functionality within single packages, and they are exploring newer multi-layer routing architectures.
+However, designers are under increasing pressure to decrease form factors further and pack even more functionality within single packages.
+For this purpose, they are exploring newer multi-layer routing architectures.

 When designers work with only a few layers on a thin board, they usually employ through-hole vias to interconnect layers.
-As the number of connections increases within a small area, the designer must use unique ways for reaching the inner layers, while managing board space.
+As the number of connections increases within a small area, the designer must use unique ways for reaching the inner layers.
+It should be done while managing board space.
 It is not possible to route multiple signals through a specific interior layer area using through-hole vias.
 They are meant only for routing signals between two layers, even when the board has several layers.

 Vias, even at microvia sizes, take up unnecessary internal board space.
 Buried vias do help to some extent, but still take up space when routing between layers not adjacent to one another.
 Microvias offer better flexibility.